Editorial Review

 The HGF/c-Met Pathway in Brain Function

-Hepatocyte Growth Factor (HGF), despite its liver-derived name, is expressed throughout the brain, particularly in the hippocampus, cortex, and cerebellum.
-Its receptor, c-Met, is a receptor tyrosine kinase present on neurons, astrocytes, and oligodendrocytes.
-The HGF/c-Met system was initially studied for its role in tissue regeneration and cancer biology, but neuroscience research has revealed its critical importance in brain function:
+Hepatocyte Growth Factor (HGF) — despite its liver-related name — is active throughout the brain.
+It appears most in the hippocampus, cortex, and cerebellum.
+Its receptor, c-Met, is a receptor tyrosine kinase found on neurons, astrocytes, and oligodendrocytes (supportive brain cells).

 Free Peptide Calculator